anvbackman/Programvaruteknik-DT181G/Laboration_2/README.md

 ## Personal Reflections
 The assignment has shown a basic understanding of the producer / consumer pattern and also a deeper understanding of threads.
-Also some understanding the use of Swing components.
+Also some understanding of the use of Swing components.
 The course material has been sufficient to complete this assignment.